GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A computer is a stupid machine with the ability to do incredibly smart things, while computer programmers are smart people with the ability to do incredibly stupid things.
-They are, in short, a perfect match.
+> ### There are few things more frustrating or time wasting than debugging.
+Wouldn't it be a hell of a lot quicker if we just didn't create the bugs in the first place?
 >
-> ~ *David Parnas*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts